The Best of Phillipsburg St Maarten Port Guide You’ll Love

 How to Get There:

-Walk 10–15 minutes from the cruise port or take the water taxi.
-Walking is flat and safe, while the water taxi offers a fun, quick ride across the bay.
+Walk 10–15 minutes from the cruise terminal or take the water taxi across Great Bay.
+The walk is flat and easy, while the water taxi offers a quick and scenic ride directly to the beach.

 Little Bay Beach

-Little Bay is a small, sheltered cove with calm, as well as clear water that’s perfect for swimming.
-It’s also one of the few beaches where you can snorkel right from shore and still see plenty of marine life, which makes it an excellent option for cruisers who want both beach time and underwater exploring.
+Little Bay Beach is a small, sheltered cove with calm, clear water that’s perfect for swimming.
+It’s also one of the few beaches where you can snorkel right from shore and still see plenty of marine life, making it an excellent option for cruisers who want both beach time and underwater exploring.

-Snorkeling: ⭐ Excellent (reef, fish, and underwater cannons/wreck pieces)
+Snorkeling: ⭐ Excellent (reef, fish, and underwater cannons and wreck pieces)

 How to Get There:

-Take a short taxi ride from the port.
-Because Little Bay is close, fares are inexpensive and travel time is quick.
+Take a short taxi ride from the cruise port.
+Because Little Bay is close, fares are inexpensive and the trip only takes a few minutes.

 Maho Beach

-Maho Beach is famous for planes soaring just overhead, and it’s a must-see stop during any visit.
-The water is beautiful but can get rough depending on conditions, so it’s better for photos and wave-watching than for long swims.
+Maho Beach is famous for planes soaring just overhead, making it one of the most unique beaches in the Caribbean.
+Watching aircraft land dramatically close to the shoreline is a must-see experience during any visit.
+The water is beautiful, although waves can sometimes be rough, so many visitors come mainly for the photos and plane spotting rather than long swims.

 Snorkeling: ❌ Poor (strong waves and sandy bottom reduce visibility)